The Potential Role of a Hydrogen Network in Europe: Industry Sector

 \subsection{Overview}

-Greenhouse gas emissions associated with industry can be classified into energy-related and process-related emissions.
+Greenhouse gas emissions associated with industry can be classified into energy-related and process-related emissions (for the spatial distribution of European process emissions see \cref{fig:spatial-process-emissions}).
 Today, fossil fuels are used for process heat energy in the chemicals industry, but also as a non-energy feedstock for chemicals like ammonia (\ce{NH3}), ethylene (\ce{C2H4}) and methanol (\ce{CH3OH}).
 Energy-related emissions can be curbed by using low-emission energy sources.
 The only option to reduce process-related emissions is by using an alternative manufacturing process or by assuming a certain rate of recyling so that a lower amount of virgin material is needed.

 The overarching modelling procedure can be described as follows.
 First, the energy demands and process emissions for every unit of material output are estimated based on data from the JRC-IDEES database\citeS{europeancommission.jointresearchcentre.JRCIDEESIntegrated2017} and the fuel and process switching described in the subsequent sections.
-Second, the 2050 energy demands and process emissions are calculated using the per-unit-of-material ratios based on the industry transformations and the country-level material production in 2015,\citeS{europeancommission.jointresearchcentre.JRCIDEESIntegrated2017} assuming constant material demand.
-Missing or too coarsely aggregated data in the JRC-IDEES database\citeS{europeancommission.jointresearchcentre.JRCIDEESIntegrated2017} is supplemented with additional datasets: Eurostat energy balances,\citeS{eurostatEnergyBalances2021} USGS for ammonia production,\citeS{unitedstatesgeologicalsurveyAmmoniaProduction2021} DECHEMA for methanol and chlorine,\citeS{bazzanella2017} and national statistics from Switzerland.\citeS{bundesamtfurenergieEnergieverbrauchIndustrie2021}
+Second, energy demands and process emissions for a climate-neutral Europe by mid-century are calculated using the per-unit-of-material ratios based on the industry transformations and the country-level material production in 2015,\citeS{europeancommission.jointresearchcentre.JRCIDEESIntegrated2017} assuming constant material demand.
+Missing or too coarsely aggregated data in the JRC-IDEES database\citeS{europeancommission.jointresearchcentre.JRCIDEESIntegrated2017} is supplemented with additional datasets: Eurostat energy balances,\citeS{eurostatEnergyBalances2021} USGS for ammonia production,\citeS{unitedstatesgeologicalsurveyAmmoniaProduction2021} DECHEMA for methanol and chlorine,\citeS{bazzanellaLowCarbon2017} and national statistics from Switzerland.\citeS{bundesamtfurenergieEnergieverbrauchIndustrie2021}